marcelofpfelix/plantuml-diagrams/README.md

 #### How to use

-Use the PlantUML proxy service as described in this [stackoverflow discussion](https://stackoverflow.com/questions/32203610/how-to-integrate-uml-diagrams-into-gitlab-or-github) to display PlantUML diagrams in github/gitlab markdown.
+Use the PlantUML proxy service as described in this [stackoverflow discussion](https://stackoverflow.com/questions/32203610/how-to-integrate-uml-diagrams-into-gitlab-or-github) to display PlantUML diagrams in github markdown.
 Instead of passing diagram content within the URL,define a remote URL where the content can be fetched from, as e.g. [in a repo](http://www.plantuml.com/plantuml/proxy?src=https://raw.github.com/plantuml/plantuml-server/master/src/main/webapp/resource/test2diagrams.txt).

 This URL can be embedded in an HTML `<img>` tag or a Markdown image syntax `![]()`.
 To leverage this feature when using GitHub, simply point the remote URL to a raw link of the PlantUML diagram in your repository.